New York Times Logo

 New-York Daily Times Logo 1851-1857

-1857 – today
+1857 – 1967

-The New York Times Logo 1857-present
+New York Times Logo 1857

 In the fall of 1857, the newspaper was renamed The New York Times, which was appropriately reflected in the logo: the designers removed the word “Daily” and added the article “The.”
 The next major change came in 1884 when the font designers changed the shape of the “N,” “r,” and “s,” adding curls at the ends.
-In 1894, the inscription became restrained again, with both “T” letters being decorated with an arrowhead ornament.
+In 1894, the inscription became restrained again, with both “T” letters decorated with an arrowhead ornament.

 On February 21, 1967, type designer Edward Benguiat redesigned the inscription at the request of art director Lou Silverstein.
 He decided not to change her style so that the emblem remained recognizable.
-Instead, the typographer tweaked the letters’ shape slightly and replaced the arrow inside the “T” with a diamond.
+Instead, the typographer slightly tweaked the letters’ shape and replaced the arrow inside the “T” with a diamond.
 Subsequently, other designers redrew the logo several times, but the heading on the front page was still written in a font designed by Edward Benguiat.

 New York Times (NYT): Interesting Facts